 (B) (Important) The use of administrative segregation as a penalty shall be prohibited.

 (C) (Important) Administrative segregation shall be employed to separate an inmate from the general population whenever one or more of the following exists:

 (1) The inmate presents an inability to conform with established standards of behavior for general population;

 (2) The inmate poses a threat to self, others, or the security of the jail;

 (3) The inmate presents a need for protection as determined by the jail administrator or designee;

 (4) The inmate is at risk of spreading a communicable disease;

-(5) The jail administrator has otherwise determined that such segregation is necessary and in the best interests of the prisoner, staff, or the safe and secure operation of the facility.
+(D) (Important)The jail administrator or designee has otherwise determined that such segregation is necessary and in the best interest of the inmate, staff, or the safe and secure operation of the jail.

 (E) (Important) Within twenty-four hours of administrative segregation, the inmate shall be provided with notice of the reason for confinement.
 The inmate shall be provided an opportunity for a written or oral response to the jail administrator or designee, to be reviewed within seventy-two hours for determination of continued confinement.

 (F) (Important) Inmates in administrative segregation shall receive all privileges and rights unless the inmate poses a threat to the security of the jail or the health and welfare of him/herself or others.
 Any suspension or modification of privileges and/or rights shall be documented.